ahmdshrif/ahmdshrif/README.md

 ## 🚀 About Me

-Senior Software Architect with **6+ years** of experience designing and building high-performance mobile applications, SDKs, and Web3/blockchain infrastructure.
-I specialize in architecting systems that scale, mentoring engineering teams, and delivering production-grade solutions in React Native, TypeScript, and Go.
+Senior Software Architect with **6+ years** of experience designing and building high-performance mobile applications, SDKs, and Web3.
+I specialize in architecting systems that scale, mentoring engineering teams, and delivering production-grade solutions in React Native, TypeScript, and nodeJS.

-Currently exploring **remote opportunities** to collaborate on innovative projects in mobile development, SDK development
 ---

 ## 💼 Core Expertise